Yugoslavism: Outbreak of the First World War

-On 28 June 1914, Gavrilo Princip – a Bosnian Serb member of the Young Bosnia movement assassinated Archduke Franz Ferdinand of Austria, heir presumptive to the throne of Austria-Hungary, in Sarajevo.
+On 28 June 1914, Gavrilo Princip – a Bosnian Serb member of the Young Bosnia movement – assassinated Archduke Franz Ferdinand of Austria, heir presumptive to the throne of Austria-Hungary, in Sarajevo.
 The organisation, supported by the Black Hand, consisted of Yugoslavist nationalists advocating a political union of Serbs, Croats, Slavic Muslims, and Slovenes through revolutionary actions.
 The July Crisis and the outbreak of the First World War followed the assassination.

 Since the outbreak of hostilities, Serbia had considered the war an opportunity for territorial expansion beyond Serb-inhabited areas.
 A committee tasked with determining war aims produced a programme to establish a Yugoslav state by adding Croatia-Slavonia, Slovene Lands, Vojvodina, Bosnia and Herzegovina, and Dalmatia.
 In the Niš Declaration, the National Assembly of Serbia announced the struggle to liberate and unify "unliberated brothers".

 In 1915, the Yugoslav Committee was established as an ad hoc group with no official capacity.
 Its members thought that the Yugoslavist idea entered the final phase in 1903.
-That was the year the Khuen Hedervary Administration ended, the year Kallay died, and the year of the dynastic change in Serbia.
+That was the year the Khuen-Héderváry Administration ended, the year Kállay died, and the year of the dynastic change in Serbia.
 The committee, partially funded by the Serbian government, consisted of intellectuals and politicians from Austria-Hungary claiming to represent the interests of South Slavs.
 The president of the committee was Ante Trumbić, but its most prominent member was Frano Supilo, the co-founder of the ruling HSK in Croatia-Slavonia.
-Supilo urged the establishment of a Yugoslav state as a federation with Serbia (including Vojvodina), Croatia (including Slavonia and Dalmatia), Bosnia and Herzegovina, Slovenia and Montenegro as its federal units.
-Supilo distrusted Serbian prime minister, Nikola Pašić, a proponent of Greater Serbia and cautioned the committee about Pašić's likely intentions.
-On the other hand, the committee learned of the Treaty of London awarding the Kingdom of Italy parts of the Slovene Lands, Istria, and Dalmatia by the Triple Entente in return for an Italian alliance.
+Supilo urged the establishment of a Yugoslav state as a federation with Serbia (including Vojvodina), Croatia (including Slavonia and Dalmatia), Bosnia and Herzegovina, Slovenia, and Montenegro as its federal units.
+Supilo distrusted Serbian prime minister Nikola Pašić, a proponent of Greater Serbia, and cautioned the committee about Pašić's likely intentions.
+On the other hand, the committee learnt of the Treaty of London awarding the Kingdom of Italy parts of the Slovene Lands, Istria, and Dalmatia by the Triple Entente in return for an Italian alliance.